-WARNING: Use entertainment features only when Model S is parked.
+WARNING: Use these features only when Model S is parked.
 Always pay attention to road and traffic conditions when driving.
 Using these features while driving is illegal and very dangerous.

-NOTE: Many entertainment features can be easily accessed hands-free using voice commands (see Voice Commands on page 158).
+NOTE: You can also use voice commands to access these features (see Voice Commands on page 18).